-History buffs will appreciate this small B&B, literally built on top of the ruins of the 1st-century Theater of Pompey, where Julius Caesar was stabbed to death.
-The lovely breakfast area beneath the lobby is actually part of the arcades of the old theater, with the original Roman stone walls.
-The large rooms themselves are not Roman in style, but feel plush, with exposed, wood-beam ceilings, cherry-wood furniture, and terracotta-tiled floors.
-Some rooms feature a view of the internal courtyard while others overlook the small square; all are quiet.
-The Campo de’ Fiori is right behind the hotel.
-Staff members are extremely helpful and all speak good English.
-Please avoid the “Trattoria Der Pallaro” restaurant next door; it’s a verified tourist trap.
+History buffs will appreciate this small hotel, built atop the ruins of the 1st-century Theatre of Pompey, where on the Ides of March Julius Caesar was stabbed to death (p. ###).
+The atmospheric breakfast area is actually part of the old theater’s arcades, with original Roman walls.
+The large, simple rooms have an authentic feel, with wood-beam ceilings, cherrywood furniture, and terracotta-tiled floors.
+Some rooms overlook the internal courtyard, others face the small square; all are quiet, despite the Campo de’ Fiori crowds right behind the hotel.
+Staff members are extremely helpful.
+Tip: Avoid the Trattoria Der Pallaro restaurant next door; it’s a tourist trap.

 Largo del Pallaro 8 , Rome

 Our Rating Neighborhood Trastevere Phone 06-68300170 Prices 115€–220€ double.
 Rates include breakfast.
 Amenities Bar; room service; free Wi-Fi Units 13 units Web site Teatro di Pompeo

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.